Biological classification-Five Kingdom System

 - Some protist consists of flagella or cilia for movement.

 - Reproduction by both processes- asexually and sexually by a process involving cell fusion and zygote formation.

-- They are aquatic, found in freshwater as well as in marine environments.
+- They are aquatic and found in freshwater as well as in marine environments.

-- These are microscopic organisms and floats passively in water currents (plankton).
+- These are microscopic organisms and float passively in water currents (plankton).
 Mostly these are photosynthetic.

 - In Diatoms shell is formed by the cell wall, embedded with silica.
-Diatom’s cell wall cannot be destructed and they get accumulated over years.
-So ‘diatomaceous earth’ is termed as after billions of years’ large amount of cell wall will be deposited.
+Diatom’s cell walls cannot be destroyed and they accumulated over the years.
+So ‘diatomaceous earth’ is termed as after billions of years a large amount of cell walls will be deposited.

 - They are good indicators of pollution.

-- Diatoms referred to chief ‘producers’ in the oceans.
+- Diatoms are referred to as chief ‘producers’ in the oceans.

-these are mostly marine and photosynthetic, found in various colors because of the pigment they contain.
-They may appear yellow, green, brown, blue, or red in colour.
+These are mostly marine and photosynthetic, found in various colors because of the pigment they contain.
+They may appear yellow, green, brown, blue, or red in color.

 - The cell was made up of cellulose.

 - Mostly they consist of two flagella; one lies longitudinally and the other transversely in between the wall plates

 - Some undergo rapid multiplication, for example- red dinoflagellates (Example: Gonyaulax) undergo rapid multiplication and it makes these appear red (red tides).
 These algae release toxins which are a disaster for other marine organisms, even they can kill other marine animals like fish.